emelmusica/martin-lopez-portfolio-site/README.md

 THEN I am taken to that deployed application
 WHEN I resize the page or view the site on various screens and devices THEN I am presented with a responsive layout that adapts to my viewport

+# On this assignment I watched a youtube video that took me step by step on building a basic website with a navagation bar along with it's css styling. https://www.youtube.com/watch?v=PgAZ8KzfhO8

+# I used w3schools.com for looking up the majority of my code along with some google searches and coding books that I purchased to help me study and use as a resource.

+# I also had a friend that is currently working as a web developer give me pointers and had me implement comments in my html and css so that it can help build my sites better.
+We were taught this during our pre-work and I'm trying to get more used to utilising it.